-First, monitoring through field visits and surveys.
-For this purpose, a 2% to 5% sample of all the activities (watercourses, Water Storage Tanks, and Laser Land Leveling Units will be taken.
+First, monitoring through field visits and surveys of Watercourses, Water Storage Tanks, and Laser Land Leveling Units will be carried out.
 The processes, timelines and physical progress against targets set in the Annual Work Plans (AWPs) will be marked.
-The monitoring activities including baseline, midline and endline surveys.
-The water saving assessment will be simultaneously carried out with the improvement activities of watercourses construction of water storage tanks and the use of laser land levelers.
+The monitoring activities includes baseline, midline and end line surveys.
+The water saving assessment will be simultaneously carried out with the improvement activities of watercourses, construction of water storage tanks and the use of laser land levelers.
 The economic benefits to the agriculture sector will also be estimated in addition to the impact evaluation on the stakeholders and economy as a whole.
 For each monitoring activity one or more checklist(s) will be developed based on planned SOPs (Modus Operandi) and timelines.
 The activities will be monitored according to the checklists.